-A safety leaflet showing the location of all exits and the fire assembly point is shown to all visitors to the Downing Site as they register at Reception on arrival.
+A safety leaflet showing the location of all exits and the fire assembly point is shown to all visitors to the Downing Site as they register at Reception on arrival and can be handed by PI who have a digital copy prior to any visitor arrival.

 Visiting scholars or research workers must register their names with the Department Administrator.
 They must be provided with and read the Safety Policy and this Handbook, and any other information required for them to work safely and in accordance with UK Health and Safety law.
+An H&S Induction session with the safety officer and signing of the checklist must be arranged.
+Local safety officers are responsible for laboratory induction and any other H&S local matters such as bench training when appropriate.

 All contractors, service engineers and company representatives must report to Reception and identify a contact name in the Department.
 That contact person will be responsible for overseeing the conduct of the persons concerned whilst on site.
 The contact person must also ensure that they have drawn the attention of the visitor to any local conditions that may affect their health and safety and that any work carried out by them does not affect the health and safety of other Department users.
 Contractors are required to obtain permission to work from an authorised member of the Department.
-In the cases of Hot Work or Roof Access, the proper written permission must be obtained from Charlie Aldous at the Downing Site, Dudley Simons for Bullard, before work can commence.
+Contractors are expected to produce their method statement in advance of commencing any work and relevant RA before working in the department.
+In the cases of Hot Work or Roof Access, the proper written permission must be obtained from Charlie Aldous at the Downing Site or bullardfac@esc.cam.ac.uk for Bullard, before work can commence.